 If you don’t see this one there is another 3 minutes further next to a water tank and 10 min further is the old abandoned gate for the road down to the compound so you have a lot of chances to get there.

 These stairs are not for the faint of heart.
 They drop 250 feet of elevation in only a hundred yards or so and they seem to just drop off in front of you.
-Just continue down and you get some cool views of the canyon around you and the overhanging plants that form a tunnel over some parts of the stairs.
+Continue down and you get some cool views of the canyon around you and the overhanging plants that form a tunnel over some parts of the stairs.

 After the long climb down proceed to the left which will drop you in this small field complete with a graffiti covered wall.